-Finally, if the ON button is pressed while the instrument is in the low power mode, the instrument will quickly return to the Quick Screen Test Mode.
+Or the ON button is pressed while the instrument is in the low power mode and the instrument quickly returns to the Quick Screen Test Mode.

-The unit will momentarily display rbL indicating you are conducting a test in the ROAD BLOCK TESTING mode.
+After the ON button is pressed the unit will momentarily display the instrument's current temperature, test counter number followed by RBL indicating you are conducting a test in the Road Block Testing mode.

-With the icon of a persons head flashing and bLo displayed, the instrument is ready to perform another Quick Test.
+With the icon of a person's head flashing and Blow displayed, the instrument is ready to perform another Quick Test.
 (Always use a clean, unused mouthpiece from a sealed bag).
 Using this feature allows an operator to perform repeat Quick Test Samples with minimal delay between tests.